webfacer/billoWrap/README.md

 * Param: string

 Description:
-This is your billomID  which you use to login in your right Domain
+This is your billomat ID  which you use to login in your right Domain

 ### bmApiKey